ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 `HelloRetryRequest` and the client may then try again with a different configuration or abort.

+**Authentication:** The Diffie-Hellman parameters itself aren't signed anymore, authentication will be a tad more explicit in TLS v1.3.
+The server now sends a `CertificateVerify` message following the certificate that contains a MAC of all handshake message exchanged so far, signed with the certificate's private key.
+The client then simply verifies the signature with the certificate's public key.

+## Session Resumption in TLS 1.3

+session ids and tickets have been obsoleted realized through a PSK mode
+PSKs can also be established in previous sessions very much like session tickets key share is only sent to full back to full handshake

+{% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS 1.3 %}

+PKS identifier is sent as blob, either DB lookup, or encrypted ticket can send multiple identities server replies with selected one

+advantages? less computation but still 1-RTT

 ## 0-RTT Handshakes in TLS 1.3

-TLS 1.3 will therefore enable 1-RTT handshakes by default, but can we do even better?
-Let's look at a slightly varied version of the above handshake:
+TLS 1.3 will therefore enable 1-RTT handshakes by default, even when connecting to a server the first time.
+But can we do even better?
+Let's look at a slightly varied version of the full handshake:

+TODO: remove and just mention

-{% img /images/tls13-hs-zero-rtt1.png 600 Full TLS 1.3 Handshake with Ephemeral Diffie-Hellman Key Exchange %}
+{% img /images/tls13-hs-zero-rtt1.png 600 Full TLS 1.3 Handshake with ServerConfiguration %}

+The flow is identical to the full handshake as shown before, however there is a `ServerConfiguration` message following the `ServerHello`.
+Once a client connected to a server for the first time and the server sends such a message, the configuration is stored on the client.
+With the server's configuration at hand the client can achieve a 0-RTT handshake the next time it connects.
+Let's see how that works:

 especially interesting for HTTP where you want to send GET early

+server can pack application data into

 similar to tickets?